To Download the Full Agenda Please Click Here

 The scale of investment in European defence from NATO partners and the European Union requires the continued development of military engineer capabilities.
 Whether it be achieving freedom of movement, developing new area denial and anti-access systems, building self-sustaining tactical bases or researching innovative gap crossing systems, military engineer capabilities remain a significant area of investment.

-Effective base protection does not rely on a single technique or action but comes from a combination of measures both procedural and physical that seek to deter or mitigate the effects of an attack Using geospatial software and computer-aided design technology can help identify key areas to create chokepoints and defensive lines.
+Effective base protection does not rely on a single technique or action.
+It comes from a combination of measures both procedural and physical that seek to deter or mitigate the effects of an attack.
 The fortification of operational bases is a key consideration in both urban and rural operating areas and the latest innovations in base protection and perimeter security remain high on military agendas.